anapsix/worker-in-a-box/README.md

 # worker-in-a-box

+NOTE: please see Cloudflare's official [`workerd`][cf-workerd] for running Cloudflare Workers in local dev environment.

-[Cloudflare Workers][cloudflare-workers] are awesome!
+[Cloudflare Workers][cf-workers] are awesome!
 But what if you want to run workers in your dev environment, or in your own environment?
 Well, there is a great project (albeit, unmaintained) from Dollar Shave Club - [cloudworker], which allows you to run Cloudflare Workers locally.
 Let's combine it with [Nginx Unit][nginx-unit], and run it in a Docker container.